conor-mccaffrey/pands-project2021/README.md

 The code was compiled by consulting the plotly website (28) and the legend was re-positioned from the same source (29).
 A fourth dimension was added by setting the colour to 'PetalLength_cm', thereby altering the colour of each data  point on the basis of petal length.

 ![variablesPlot3D](https://i.imgur.com/RL3UO3z.png)

+While there is no new information here, we can once again see how the setosa class is separate from the virginica/versicolor classes.
+The png file of the result isn't as beneficial as the proper result but we can still discern our overall result from it.
 ## Conclusion

 ## References